SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 The normal activity we set up is a normal behaviour lambda.
 The lambda assumes a role and get data to from dynamo db table every few hours, this simulates a periodic fetch of data that runs every few hours from dynamo db.

 #### Attack:
-The attacker have managed to get access to the role which the backup lambda uses (we can assume it was comprimised using social engineering).
+The attacker have managed to get access to the role which the backup lambda uses (we can assume it was comprimised role configuration).

-The attacker scan all data in the dynamo db table, and start to conteminate the db table with useless data.
+The attack is using AWS Lambda function:
+1. Contaminate dynamo db table with non relavant record rows
+2. Scan dynamo db table for all data
+3. Syslog data of inspected table to sys log  :hushed:
+4. Missing ompliance checks to monitor Lamda function resources executions

 #### Weak points:
-- Social Engineering
+- Social engineering
+- Cloud resource compromised
 - Overpermissive role
 - Centralized backup